Research into treating breast cancer

 Researchers are looking at ways of reducing the side effects of chemotherapy.

 People having chemotherapy are more likely to pick up an infection.
 This is due to a drop in white blood cells called neutrophils (pronounced new-tro-fills).
-The SPROG trial is looking at giving chemotherapy with a drug called G-CSF that stimulates white blood cell production.
+The SPROG trial is looking at giving chemotherapy with a drug called granulocyte colony stimulating factor (G-CSF) that stimulates white blood cell production.
 It wants to find out if this lowers the number of infections people get during a course of chemotherapy.
+This trial has closed and we are waiting for the results.

 Capecitabine is a form of the chemotherapy drug fluorouracil that you take as a tablet.
 It can be used to treat advanced breast cancer, either on its own or with docetaxel.
 One of the side effects of this is that the palms of your hands and the soles of your feet may become red, sore, numb or painful (palmar-plantar syndrome).
 Doctors often prescribe a tablet called pyridoxine (vitamin B6) to help control this.
 But studies have had mixed results on how well this works.